ChinoUkaegbu/soundassignment.github.io/README.md

 + **Panel 1**

   The first panel sets an introduction to the intelligent, telling audience the background of the story and the button on the page to interact with.
 For the geometric figure, I use p5.js to reach the effect I want.
 The figure itself is constitute of several rotated squares, and the length of the squares are changing according to the sound track volume.
-The sound is constitute of adjusted recorded vocal, and fade-in heartbeat.
+I made it rotate steadily and linearly to the time passing, and the sound is constitute of adjusted recorded vocal, and fade-in heartbeat.

 + **Panel 2**